BJP steamrollers TMC, Left; wins 329 of 334 seats in Tripura civic polls | Politics

 - India

-Tripura's ruling BJP pulverised Mamata Banerjee's TMC and the Left on Sunday, capturing with surprising ease the Agartala Municipal Corporation and 13 other civic bodies where it now has 329 of the 334 seats.
+Under fire from human rights advocacy groups and political rivals, Tripura's ruling BJP pulverised Mamata Banerjee's TMC and the Left on Sunday, capturing with surprising ease the Agartala Municipal Corporation, 13 other civic bodies, besides six more where its candidates had won without a challenge.

+The saffron party now holds 329 of the 334 seats in the urban civic bodies of the state where it was hardly a force to reckon with before the 2018 assembly polls.

+Of 334 seats the BJP contested, it had won unopposed 112 as opposition candidates either did not contest or withdrew their candidacy, amid allegations of rampant violence and voter intimidation.

-Contesting its first civic polls after it stormed to power in the northeastern state in 2018, the saffron party steamrollered a feeble challenge from the opposition after a vitriol-filled campaign marked by communal tension, clashes and court battles that forced the Supreme Court to intervene and order peaceful polls.
+Contesting its first civic polls after it stormed to power in the northeastern state in 2018, the saffron party steamrollered a feeble challenge from the opposition in a vitriol-filled campaign marked by communal tension, clashes and court battles that forced the Supreme Court to sit up, take notice and intervene and order peaceful polls.

 Not a single opposition candidate could win from any ward of the 51-member Agartala Municipal Corporation all of which went to the BJP.
 The saffron party's domination was so complete that it secured all the wards in the 15-member Khowai Municipal Council, 17-seat Belonia Municipal Council, 15-member Kumarghat Municipal Council and nine-member Sabroom Nagar Panchayat, state election commission officials said.